alexandrajulius/python-katas/README.md

 ```

 ## Install packages on your project
-Create a file [requirements.txt](https://github.com/alexandrajulius/pythonKatas/blob/master/requirements.txt) and add your favourite packages to it.
+In your root directory, create a file [requirements.txt](https://github.com/alexandrajulius/pythonKatas/blob/master/requirements.txt) and add your favourite packages to it.
 For now those will be:
 * **pytest**: unit test framework
 * **pyhamcrest**: matcher objects in assert statements
 * **flake8**: static analysis / linters
 * **mypy**: type annotation checks

 (`mypy` validates types and can be pretty annoying sometimes.
-You can disable it with `# type: ignore` where ever needed.
+You can disable it with `# type: ignore` [where ever needed](https://github.com/alexandrajulius/python-katas/blob/master/dijkstra/dijkstra.py#L20).
 But in general, type checks make sense of course.
 Out of the box, `mypy` validates simple types such as `int`, `str`, `float`, `bool`.
-To validate more complex types such as `list`, `tuple`, `dict`, we have to import the types from the built-in library in the code, e.g. `from typing import Tuple`.)
+To validate more complex types (`list`, `tuple`, `dict`, ....) we have to import the types from the built-in library in the code, e.g. `from typing import Tuple`.)

 Install the packages with
 ```